apache/systemds/native-backend.md

 ### Option 2: Install OpenBLAS

-The default OpenBLAS (via yum/apt-get) uses its internal threading rather than OpenMP, which can lead to performance degradation when using SystemML.
+The default OpenBLAS (via yum/apt-get) uses its internal threading rather than OpenMP, which can lead to performance degradation when using SystemDS.
 So, instead we recommend that you compile OpenBLAS from the source instead of installing it with `yum` or `apt-get`.

 The steps to install OpenBLAS v0.2.20: